 If you can afford the space, plant a double thickness hedge, and try to avoid gaps by using baffles or overlapping hedges.

 To support wildlife, plant native where you can.
-In West Wales, these are some of the best performing native hedging plants:
+Here are some that work well:

 If you have the time, buy a few cultivars of your hedging plant and propagate them from cuttings.
 This is a cheap way to have a hedge that fruits well.
 See the sortable Forest Garden Spreadsheet for more windbreak species suggestions.